-Breaking Ground Heritage aims to take the transferable skills that are embedded into the military community, skills such as reading and interpreting the ground, cheerfulness in adversity and a desire to succeed, building upon these fundamental qualities with a shift of focus to the heritage sector.
+Breaking Ground Heritage takes the transferable skills that are embedded into the military community, skills such as reading and interpreting the ground, cheerfulness in adversity and a desire to succeed, building upon these fundamental qualities with a shift of focus to the heritage sector.

 History, archaeology, experimental archaeology, heritage craft skills and project research are just some of the disciplines covered by Breaking Ground Heritage with volunteers able to participate in all or some of the themes that may spark their interests.